-Police Of Victoria, Australia Will Use Flying Spy Drones
+Police Of Victoria, Australia Will Operate Flying Spy Drones

-Police say this technology would make their job safer yet civil libertarians fear that drone usage would lead to serious intrusions in people's privacy.
-Police won't clarify what parts would be assigned to those drones in different departments, yet it's believed they would be utilized in surveillance and also during automobile chases.
-In a written announcement, Victoria Police depicted the technology as quickly developing and said something that could create more efficient and much safer policing is definitely worth estimating.
+Police departments say this technology would make their job safer, yet civil libertarians fear that drone usage would lead to severe intrusions into people's privacy.
+Police won't clarify what parts would be assigned to those drones in different departments, yet it's believed they would be utilized during surveillance and automobile chases.
+In a written announcement, Victoria Police depicted the methodology as quickly developing and spoke about something that could create more efficient and much safer policing that is worth estimating.

-Yet the concept has alarmed many civil libertarians who claim that drones would be utilized to track persons who didn't perform any crime at all.
-Spencer Zifcak, the Liberty Victoria president, says their group will also write to Victoria Police and express all their concerns in the letter.
-"They will be quickly armed with modern technology that will give them ability to recognize individuals.
-So, for instance, if the police desire to track any political demonstration, drones won't only be capable of tracking where that demonstration is heading yet in addition to start recognizing people who are involved in that demonstration," he stated.
+Yet the concept has alarmed many civil libertarians who claim that drones would be utilized to track persons who didn't commit any crime.
+Spencer Zifcak, the president, says their group will also write to Victoria Police and express all their concerns in the letter.
+"They will be quickly armed with modern technology that will give them the power to recognize individuals.
+So, for instance, if the police desire to track any political demonstration, drones won't only be capable of tracking where that demonstration is heading yet, in addition, to start recognizing people involved in that demonstration," he stated.

-Not long ago one activist in Poland showed an exclusive abilities of small flying drones when he set up a quadrocopter and launched it to track aggressive protests in Warsaw.
-The movie, that was published online and rapidly went viral, in addition raised many questions about how those drones would be utilized in journalism.
+Not long ago, one activist in Poland showed an exclusive ability of tiny flying drones when he set up a quadrocopter and launched it to track aggressive protests in Warsaw.
+The movie, published online and rapidly went viral, raised many questions about how those drones would be utilized in journalism.

 Spencer Zifcak says flying drones can seriously invade people's privacy.
-"Flying drones are capable of tracing every move of particular person from the morning time when they leave their house to the evening time when they get back to their home," he added.
-"They are technologically exquisite and carry great possibilities for tracking different people who are not necessarily involved in any kind of illegal actions or crimes."
-The Government of Victoria would not make any comments on the application of drones as they claimed it was strictly police operational matter.
+"Flying drones are capable of tracing every move of a person from the morning time when they leave their house to the evening time when they get home," he added.
+"They are technologically exquisite and carry great possibilities for tracking people who are not necessarily involved in illegal actions or crimes."
+The Government of Victoria would not comment on the application of machines as they claimed it was strictly a police operational matter.

 Are you living in Australia?
-Or you are tourist who is visiting Victoria?
-In any way from now on you have to beware of those flying drones which can watch you and all your movement from above.
-Or you can prevent Australia police drones from tracing your movement and they will be unable to watch every step you make.
-Do you like such idea?
+Or are you a tourist who is visiting Victoria?
+From now on, you must beware of those flying drones that can watch you and all your movement from above.
+Or you can prevent Australian police drones from tracking your activity, and they will be unable to watch every step you make.
+Do you like such an idea?
 Write what you are thinking about in the comments.